Nedim89/nedim-custovic-devops-mentorship/week-2/bash-notes.md

+# SECOND HOME WORK

+###### ADDING NEW BRANCH

-# First we make new branch in github which is called <week-2-bandit-labs>
+First we make new branch in github which is called <week-2-bandit-labs>
-# In local we pull all changes on orgin/main branch
+In local we pull all changes on orgin/main branch

 git pull # we make sync with remote repo on github git checkout week-2-bandit-labs # We use this command to go to this new branch